 A product designer’s job is to create functional and practical products that are attractive to consumers.
 To do this, they need a large pool of skills, including knowledge of prototyping, user testing, and computer coding.
 They also need to know their way around popular design tools.

 10 Produce design tools and skills to learn

-Designers know they have to build a lot of technical and people skills to do well in their roles, but what specific skills and tools should you learn?
+Designers know they have to build a lot of technical and people skills to do well in their roles and meet the requirements of a product designer job description, but what specific skills and tools should you learn?
 Here are 10 you absolutely need.